Terms of Business – 18 1 2018

 19. Identity and disclosure requirements and Credit Checks

-19.1 We are entitled to refuse to act for you if you fail to provide appropriate proof of identity for yourself or any principal for who you may represent.
+We are entitled to refuse to act for you if you fail to provide appropriate proof of identity for yourself or any principal for who you may represent and/or information we may request to enable us to comply with our obligations under Anti Money Laundering and Terrorism financing regulations in force from time to time..
 Solicitors are under a professional and legal obligation to keep the affairs of the Client confidential.
 This obligation, however, is subject to a statutory exception: legislation on money laundering and terrorist financing has placed solicitors under a legal duty in certain circumstances to disclose information to the National Crime Agency.
-Where a solicitor knows or suspects that a transaction on behalf of a Client involves money laundering, the solicitor may be required to make a disclosure.
+Where a solicitor knows or suspects that a transaction on behalf of a Client involves money laundering or the financing of terrorism , the solicitor may be required to disclose information.
 If, while we are acting for you, it becomes necessary to make such a disclosure, we may not be able to inform you that it has been made, or of the reasons for it, because the law prohibits “tipping-off”.
 Where the law permits us, we will tell you about any potential money laundering problem and explain what action we may need to take.

 20. Equality and Diversity.